 (Note: You may not have or need some of these; this is a list of all the documents you might need.)

-NYU has purchased GTP software to help you fulfil your tax obligations.
+NYU has purchased GTP software to help you fulfill your tax obligations.
 GTP will ask you a series of questions and will use your answers to fill in all necessary U.S. government tax forms for you.
 It will also inform you of any tax treaty benefits that may apply to you.
-As soon as the link is available, it will be posted on this page, so check back in mid to late February.
-You can then follow these steps once the link is active:

-1. Log into GTP with your NYU net ID and password.
+1. Access the GTP log in page with your NYU net ID and password.
 If your NYU Net ID is not active, first visit https://start.nyu.edu.
 If you are still having difficulty activating your account, then contact AskITS@nyu.edu.

-4. If GTP determines that you are a resident for U.S.tax purposes, it will not generate your tax forms.
+5. If GTP determines that you are a resident for U.S. tax purposes, it will not generate your tax forms.
 You should file resident tax returns — the same thing U.S. citizens do.
 Resources for this include:

 GTP will have helped you figure this out.
 Note that U.S. income includes earned wages, as well as some non-NYU scholarships, stipends, prizes, awards, winnings, etc.